 METHODS

-Firstly we found the expression of TMEM100 in EC through The Cancer Genome Atlas database.
+Firstly, we found the expression of TMEM100 in EC through The Cancer Genome Atlas database.
 The correlation between TMEM100 gene expression and the survival of patients with EC was further confirmed through Kaplan-Meier analysis.
 We then added the demethylating agent 5-AZA to ESCC cell lines to explore the regulation of TMEM100 expression by epigenetic modification.
 To observe the effect of TMEM100 expression on tumor proliferation and invasion by overexpressing TMEM100.
 Finally, we performed gene set enrichment analysis using the Kyoto Encyclopaedia of Genes and Genomes Orthology-Based Annotation System database to look for pathways that might be affected by TMEM100 and verified the effect of TMEM100 expression on the mitogen-activated protein kinases (MAPK) pathway.

 RESULTS